ChthonVII/gamutthingy/README.md

 - To compute hardcoded colors for things like hext files and mark.dat in FFNx's NTSC-J mode use `--color` to convert a single color.
 Example: `gamutthingy -c 0xABCDEF -g srgb -s srgb -d ntscj --map-mode expand --gma vpr --safe-zone-type const-detail --remap-factor 0.4 --remap-limit 0.9 --knee soft --knee-factor 0.4 --di false`.
 Use `--map-mode compress` rather than `expand` when targeting HDR mode.

 **Implementation Details:**
-- When converting between gamuts with different white points, chromatic adaptation is done via the "Bradford method" described in [6].
-See also [7].
+- When converting between gamuts with different white points, chromatic adaptation is done via the "Bradford method" described in [6] (see also [7]) or the "CAT16" method described in [10].
+CAT16 is the default.
 - Gamut mapping operations are done in the JzCzhz colorspace, the polar cousin to Jzazbz, described in [8].
 A couple notes on JzCzhz:
      - Scaling the units of the XYZ input to set the absolute brightness causes the hue angles to rotate.
 Most of this rotation happens at very low brightness.
 For example, linear RGB red (1,0,0) rotates about 10 degrees going from 1 nit to 100 nits, but only about 1 degree going from 100 nits to 10,000 nits.
 I don't know if this is just a flaw in Jzazbz's design or an accurate depiction of some brightness-hue interaction like the Bezold–Brücke shift, or something else entirely.
 In part to avoid any problems here, everything is scaled to 200 nits.
      - The inverse PQ function used in Jzazbz -> XYZ conversion can sometimes produce NAN outputs.
 Without doing a formal analysis and proof, I *assume* this is *always* the result of asking pow() to do something that leads to an imaginary or complex number, and *only* happens on inputs that fall outside any possible gamut.